Chicago/design.chicago.gov/page.md

 ```
 10. Navigate to the new directory

+-->

 # Notes on making a project to use the Chicago Design System
+# How I constructed the bundler, or any other new project you want to start with Jekyll and the Chicago Design System:

+1. Follow the instructions [here](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/) for setup of a default jekyll site.

 1. Make a new repo in GitHub